 For some, shifting to plant-based meats is an easy thing to do.
 But globally there are obvious barriers to progress.
 Factors like government policy, investment, employment, supply systems and long-held cultural norms all play their part.
 It would be naive to tout meatless products as a silver bullet solution deliverable overnight.
 But Coronavirus must refocus priorities.
 Because what many are realising is that you are only as strong as your weakest habit.

 In 2018, a special report released by the Intergovernmental Panel on Climate Change (IPCC) made clear transformational changes are needed at all levels of society, across every country, to stem apocalyptic temperature increases.
 That means everyone embracing and mainstreaming a whole new way of life as soon as possible.

-When the pandemic pause button switches to play again, the story of humankind must take a new and sustainable path.
-The meatless revolution is central to the next chapter, and it is already well underway.
+When the pandemic pause button switches to play again, the story of humankind mustn’t pick up where it left of but begin a new and sustainable chapter.
+The meatless revolution is central to this, and it is already well underway.

-Impossible Foods is one of a myriad of innovative companies changing the future of food.
-This week, the plant-based food headliner announced it has secured $500 million in new funding, taking its running total since launch to $1.3 billion.
+Impossible Foods is one of a host of innovative companies changing the future of food.
+Earlier this year, the plant-based food headliner announced it had secured $500 million in new funding, taking its running total since launch to $1.3 billion.
 The money is going to help the company expand in Asia and meet growing demand worldwide.